What is GMSA’s philosophy of missions?

-A single person needs $2,900.00 per month.
+This will vary from one country to another, but the approximate amounts are as follows: a single person needs $2,900.00 per month.
 A couple needs $3,800.00 per month.
 A family must seek an additional $270.00 per month per child.
 80% of this recommended support level is required before leaving for or returning to the field.
 The Field Director may authorize exceptions.

-Are missionaries covered with health insurance?
-Are other services provided?
+Are missionaries covered by health insurance?

 What is the strategy/method to reach people?